fusionfabric/open-api-standard/Customization.md

 ```
   customSchema:
     type: object
-    description:  this is the meta schema representing a subset of json schema.
-This example contains  e.g. format, minLength is not available.
-Type and properties are mandatory.
-It is complex to read but short story is that it represents a Json schema.
+    description:  Ths defines the schema of the custom fields that will be returned to the client.
+The definition is a subset of json schema.
+Extra properties can be included as required e.g. format, minLength, pattern, etc. In this sample the custom field type and properties are mandatory and the maxLength is included.
+The example shows how this structure is used
     required:
       - type
       - properties
     properties:
       $schema:
-        description: schema fields according to json-schema
+        description: Describes which  dialect of JSON Schema this schema was written for - see JSON schema documentation for further details.
         type: string
       $id:
-        description: id field according to json-schema
+        description: Used to identify the schema - see JSON schema documentation for further details
         type: string
       type:
         type: string
-        description: subset of json schema specification, here integer is not available. must be object for the top level.
+        description: Defines the type of available fields.
+Extra field types can be added as required e.g. integer
         enum:
           - object
           - string
           - number
       description:
-        description: a description of the custom schema or a custom field
+        description: Provides a description of the custom fields schema
         type: string
-      title:
-        description: a title  of the custom schema or a custom field
-        type: string
       required:
-        description:  defines which custom fields are required
+        description:  Used to state that the custom fields support the 'required' keyword
         type: array
         items:
           type: string
       maxLength :
-        description:  supports the maxLength constraint - only available at field level
+        description:  Used to state that the custom fields support the 'maxLength' keyword
         type : integer
       properties:
-        description:  stores the fields and uses a recursive definition - some fields like $schema should be used only at top level and not at field level
+        description:  Used to define the custom fields.
+It has a recursive definition.
+Note that some fields like $schema should only be used at the top level and not at field level
         type: object
         additionalProperties:
-          $ref: '#/definitions/customSchema'
+          $ref: '#/definitions/customSchema
 ```

 ### Supporting Multiple Schemas